cebudding/academic-website-celine/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
-I am a PhD candidate in the Philosophy & Ethics group at Eindhoven University of Technology, where I work on trying to explain how large language models work.
+I am a PhD candidate in the Philosophy & Ethics group at Eindhoven University of Technology, where I work on philosophy of AI and large language models.

-More specifically, I am interested in what large language models actually learn from their data and whether this could be considered some kind of knowledge, such as conceptual knowledge.
+More specifically, I investigate if large language models acquire any knowledge of language, and if so, what kind of knowledge (in fact, I argue they might acquire tacit knowledge of a semantic theory, provided they meet certain constraints).

 In my PhD project, I am supervised by [dr. Carlos Zednik](http://explanations.ai/) and [prof. dr. Vincent Müller](http://www.sophia.de/).
 {style="text-align: justify;"}